 A graph scale, or simply scale, refers to a set of numbers that indicate certain intervals on a graph used for measurement.
 There are many different types of graphs, including bar graphs, histograms, line graphs, and many more.
-Scales can present differently based on the types of graphs involved.
+The scales on a graph, as well as the type of graph used, can significantly affect how the represented data is interpreted.

-In general, the scale of the graph can differ between axes, but within an axis, such as on the x-axis of the coordinate plane, each interval represents the same value.
-Most typically, each mark on the x- and y-axes of the coordinate plane represents 1 unit, as shown in the figure below.
+In general, the scale of the graph can differ between axes, but within an axis, such as on the x-axis of the coordinate plane, the scale is typically linear; each interval along the axis represents the same incremental increase.
+For example, each mark on the x- and y-axes of the coordinate plane represents 1 unit, as shown in the figure below.

 It is also possible to have different scales on each axis.
 For example, each interval on the y-axis could represent 2, or even 10 units, while each interval on the x-axis represents 1 unit.
 As long as the intervals have consistent magnitudes within each axis (i.e. the interval is 1 throughout the entire x-axis for a given graph), the scale of each axis can be very different.